 \section{Introduction}

 The currently observed accelerated expansion phase of the Universe is widely supported by different observational data \cite{acc1,acc2,acc3,acc4,acc5}.
-In the Einstein theory of gravity, dark energy (DE), a hypothetical exotic fluid, might be responsible for this cosmic acceleration and we refer the interested reader to \cite{de1,de2,de3} for a detailed description of DE.
-Observations have long shown that only a small fraction of the total energy density in the Universe is in the form of baryonic matter (around 5$\%$) , with the dark matter (DM) needed for structure formation accounting for about another 26$\%$ and the dominant component, DE, brings the total close to the critical density \cite{p2015}.
+In the Einstein theory of gravity, dark energy (DE), a hypothetical exotic fluid, is presumed to be responsible for this cosmic acceleration and we refer the interested reader to Refs. \cite{de1,de2,de3} for a detailed description of DE.
+A host of observational data has been analyzed to deduce that only a small fraction, around 5$\%$ of the total energy density in the Universe, is in the form of baryonic matter, while dark matter (DM), which is required to explain structure formation, accounts for around 26$\%$ of the total energy density.
+The dominant component, DE, accounts for the remaining 69$\%$, which brings the total amount of energy density in the Universe close to the critical energy density \cite{p2015}.
 The simplest model for DE is the standard $\Lambda$CDM.
-The inclusion of cosmological constant $\Lambda$ with CDM (Cold-Dark-Matter) brings the $\Lambda$CDM model into excellent agreement with the observed data.
-A cosmological constant is described by a single parameter, whose energy density remains constant with time and its equation of state (EoS) parameter is $\omega_{\Lambda}=-1$.
-Despite the great success of $\Lambda$CDM model, the cosmological constant suffers from the {\it fine tuning} problem \cite{ftplcdm} and the {\it cosmic coincidence} problem \cite{ccplcdm}.
-For a recent discussion of the $\Lambda$CDM model we refer the reader to \cite{leand}.
-To overcome these issues, various DE models were explored in the literature, which include quintessence, K-essence, phantom, tachyon and so on (for review see \cite{de1} and the references therein).
-However, we do not yet have a satisfactory DE model.\\
+The inclusion of cosmological constant $\Lambda$ with cold dark matter (CDM) brings the $\Lambda$CDM model into excellent agreement with the observed data.
+A cosmological constant is described by a single parameter, $\Lambda$, whose energy density remains constant with time and its equation of state (EoS) parameter is $\omega_{\Lambda}=-1$.
+Despite the great success of $\Lambda$CDM model, the cosmological constant suffers from the {\it fine-tuning problem} \cite{ftplcdm} and the {\it cosmic coincidence problem} \cite{ccplcdm}.
+For a recent discussion on the $\Lambda$CDM model, we refer the reader to Ref. \cite{leand}.
+In order to overcome these issues, various DE models has been explored in the literature, which include quintessence, K-essence, phantom, tachyon, and many more (for a review, one may see Ref. \cite{de1} and the references therein).
+However, we are yet to have a full-proof DE model.\\